trueos/pcbsd/src-qt5/docs/preinstall.rst

 .. index:: thinkpad

 With regards to specific hardware, the ThinkPad T420 may panic during install.
 If it does, go into the BIOS and set the video mode to "discrete" which should allow you to complete an installation.
-Some Thinkpads have a BIOS bug that prevents them from booting from GPT labelled disks.
+Some Thinkpads have a BIOS bug that prevents them from booting from GPT labeled disks.
 If you are unable to boot into a new installation, restart the installer and go into "Advanced Mode" in the :ref:`Disk Selection Screen`.
 Make sure that the "Partition disk with GPT" box is unchecked.
 If it was checked previously, redo the installation with the box unchecked.